Joint Occupational Health & Safety Committee Terms of Reference for the period of 2023/2024

 - The committee will meet monthly on the 3rd Tuesday of each month.

-- Regularly scheduled meetings will be held from 2-3pm in FSC 4001.
-During UBC’s pandemic response, alternate meeting arrangements such as Skype or Zoom may be utilized.
+- Regularly scheduled meetings will be held from 2-3pm via Zoom conference.

 - Special meetings, if required, will be held at the call of the co-chairs.